fathinah/portfolio/README.md

-This repository serves my resume that can be accessed on http://www.fathinah.com/.
+This repository contains my resume that is publicly available at http://www.fathinah.com/.